Pollination: Methods

 Pollination may be biotic or abiotic.
 Biotic pollination relies on living pollinators to move the pollen from one flower to another.
 Abiotic pollination relies on wind, water or even rain.
+Adding natural habitat areas into farm systems generally improves pollination, as farms that are closer to natural habitat have higher crop yield because they are visited by more pollinators.

-Biotic Pollination
+Biotic pollination

 About 80% of angiosperms rely on biotic pollination. (also called pollen vectors): organisms that carry or move the pollen grains from the anther of one flower to the receptive part of the carpel or pistil (stigma) of another.
 Between 100,000 and 200,000 species of animal act as pollinators of the world's 250,000 species of flowering plant.
 The majority of these pollinators are insects, but about 1,500 species of birds and mammals visit flowers and may transfer pollen between them.
 Besides birds and bats which are the most frequent visitors, these include monkeys, lemurs, squirrels, rodents and possums.

 Entomophily, pollination by insects, often occurs on plants that have developed colored petals and a strong scent to attract insects such as bees, wasps, and occasionally ants (Hymenoptera), beetles (Coleoptera), moths and butterflies (Lepidoptera), and flies (Diptera).
 The existence of insect pollination dates back to the dinosaur era.